SleipnirGroup/Sleipnir/docs/README-py.md

 problem.minimize(J)
 ```

-The cost function passed to Minimize() should produce a scalar output.
+The cost function passed to minimize() should produce a scalar output.

 ## Solving the problem